Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 Read on for insight into how you can humanize your social media marketing strategy and make a more authentic experience for people engaging with your brand.

 When connecting with your potential customers, don't be a phony!
 Customers can smell inauthentic behavior in your online messages.
 Remember that any fake attempts to engage them will only turn them off, perhaps sending them into the arms of your closest competitors.
-This is why striving to bring authenticity back into social media marketing is in your best interest.
+This is why striving to bring authenticity back into social media marketing is in your best interest when looking to attract more social media followers.

 After all, with your audience consuming so much social media and marketing content on a given day, authenticity can help you stand out in a sea of corporate bots and automated messages.
 As such, the level of authenticity in your communications can significantly impact lead generation, sales, and customer loyalty.